Understanding “fees” with ease!

 Fees are intended to provide for reasonable cost recovery for public bodies, when providing records to individuals.
 A reasonable fee estimate is the one that is proportionate to the work required by the public body to respond efficiently and effectively to the applicant’s request.
 Public bodies should issue reasonable, fair and consistent fee estimates.

-Subsection 6(1) of the FOIP Regulations/Subsection 5(2) of the LA FOIP Regulations provide guidance on the actual cost of reproduction of records, such as photocopy/print-out cost, is prescribed at $0.25 per page; where records exist in electronic format, subsection 6(b.1) of the FOIP Regulations /5(b.1) of the LAFOIP Regulations, provide that government institution/local authority could charge the actual cost of the portable storage device; and where records exist in any other form than paper and electronic, these subsections provide that government institution/local authority can charge the actual cost of copying the records.
+- Subsection 6(1) of the FOIP Regulations/ Subsection 5(2) of the LA FOIP Regulations provide guidance on the actual cost of reproduction of records, such as photocopy/ print-out cost, is prescribed at $0.25 per page; where records exist in electronic format, subsection 6(b.1) of the FOIP Regulations / 5(b.1) of the LAFOIP Regulations, provide that government institution/ local authority could charge, the actual cost of the portable storage device; and where records exist in any other form than paper and electronic, these subsections provide that government institution/ local authority can charge the actual cost of copying the records; and

-- It is beneficial to work with the applicant to reach a reasonable fee or resolution as this could avoid involvement from our office.
+- It is beneficial to work with the applicant to reach a reasonable fee or resolution, this could avoid involvement from our office.

 - Steps to Charging Fees

 - Understanding the Duty to Assist: A Guide for Public Bodies

 - Updated – Fee Waiver Criteria – In the Public Interest

 Applicants and public bodies may find the following reports issued by our office helpful on this topic:

 - IPC Review Report 042-2019 – The IPC recommended that the Ministry reimburse the applicant the fees they paid;